Skip to Content

 The options to finish your DIY Farmhouse Riser are unlimited.
 However, here is how I decided to finish my riser.

-First, in order to make the edges less sharp, use a mouse sander to round of all the edges, including the top board edges.
+First, to make the edges less sharp, use a mouse sander to round all the edges, including the top board edges.

-In addition, you distress the wood more by using a hammer, nails and screws to make dings and dents in the wood.
-This will make the wood have a reclaimed wood appearance if that is the look you desire.
+In addition, you can distress the wood further by using a hammer, nails, and screws to make dings and dents in it.
+This will give the wood a reclaimed wood appearance if that is what you desire.
 Here is a great tutorial on making new wood appear old.

 Stain the Riser

-Now you can choose to stain the riser any color of your choice.
-For this step, I used Antique Walnut Gel Stain, which can be applied with a clean cloth.
+Now, you can choose to stain the riser in any color of your choice.
+For this step, I used an Antique Walnut Gel Stain, which can be applied with a clean cloth.

-Note: If you plan to paint your riser, you may still want to apply a base of stain to achieve a reclaimed wood appearance.
+Note: If you plan to paint your riser, you may still want to apply a stain base to achieve a reclaimed wood appearance.

 Paint the DIY Riser